 Better-Than-Takeout Shrimp Pad Thai

-Golden brown shrimp Pad Thai with peanuts, cilantro, and lime wedges
+Golden shrimp pad Thai topped with peanuts, cilantro, green onions, and fresh lime wedges with crispy mini egg rolls alongside.

 Ingredients